I don't know my ring size—what should I do?

 I only know my ring size in the local sizing system.
 Could you please help me convert it to the US ring size?

-The rings featured on our website are in US sizes, but once you choose a specific style, the ring's size can be adjusted to match any size gradation.
-You can also use the Online International Ring Size Conversion Chart, or contact us and tell us the size you know, and we will gladly assist you in converting to the US sizing system.
+The rings featured on our website are in US sizes.
+You can use the Online International Ring Size Conversion Chart, or contact us and tell us the size you know, and we will gladly assist you in converting to the US sizing system.

 The center diamond in most of our designs can be replaced with a smaller or larger carat size.
 Contact us and we'll quote you a price to suit your taste and budget.